aws-samples/aws-draco/test/README.md

 ## Command Line Unit Testing

-`npm install`
+First run `npm install`

-Run `bundle exec rake test` to invoke the unit tests for the various lifecycle policies.
+Then run `bundle exec rake test` to invoke the unit tests for the various lifecycle policies.

 These use [Mocha](https://mochajs.org) with [Chai](https://www.chaijs.com).

 ### Generate Test Snapshot data

-The `Policy()` function in file `retention.js` has been designed to facilitate testing.
+The `Policy()` function in file `retention.js` has been designed with testing in mind.
 It accepts a list of snapshots and return the same list with a flag `retain` set to `true` or `false` depending on the policy.
-You can generate of test data fixtures using the script `scripts/gen.rb`.
+You can generate test data fixtures using the script `scripts/gen.rb`.
 These should be stored in `test/fixtures`.